kailash-manasarovar/statement/docs/timeline/2025/may.md

 - It's module two of the Transforming Touch course in Jerusalem, Israel.
 - I'm assisting Steve, along with Mrs Wasserman from Brooklyn.
-- Steve and I are staying in the same hotel just inside the Jaffa Gate in the Old City.
+- Steve and I are staying in the same hotel just inside Jaffa Gate in the Old City.

 ### Roisin